Preventing AI Hallucinations in Customer Support

 7. Regular Testing

-We continuously test for hallucinations:
+We continuously test for hallucinations with a structured adversarial testing suite:

-- Adversarial questions: "What's your CEO's phone number?"
+- Adversarial questions: "What's your CEO's phone number?" (information that shouldn't be shared)

-- Contradiction tests: Ask questions that contradict docs
+- Contradiction tests: Ask questions that contradict docs to see if the bot holds firm

 - Edge cases: Ambiguous questions that might prompt guessing